markpurser/website/source/_posts/2017-01-03-haskell-christmas.markdown

 published: true
 ---

 Here is my solution to one of the exercises set by our Haskell reading group: Draw a Christmas tree to the console, given the height of the tree as input.
 It demonstrates some of the Input and Output of Chapter 9 of [Learn You A Haskell For Great Good](http://learnyouahaskell.com).
-Thanks to [Functional Brighton](https://www.meetup.com/Functional-Brighton) for all the great meet-ups this year
+Thanks to [Functional Brighton](https://www.meetup.com/Functional-Brighton)

 <!-- more -->